vjcspy/infra/k8s/app/supabase/MIGRATION_PLAN.md

 ## Templates (supabase/templates)

-- `_helpers.tpl`: extend with hostPath helpers, EBS check partial, wait-for-db partial
+- `_helpers.tpl`: contains shared labels, env helpers, EBS check partial, and wait-for-db partial.
-- `deployment.yaml`: a single Deployment resource containing all Supabase components as containers (each gated by `.Values.<svc>.enabled`)
+- `deployment-*.yaml`: one Deployment template per component (see list above).
+Each Deployment:
+  - Uses the EBS mount check initContainer when hostPath volumes are mounted
+  - Mounts hostPath paths under `/mnt/existing_ebs_volume/supabase/volumes` as needed
+  - Optionally includes the wait-for-db initContainer for DB-dependent components
-- `service.yaml`: a single file emitting all Services (multi-document), one per component
+- `service-*.yaml`: one Service template per component with selectors including `app.kubernetes.io/component`.
+- `deployment-debug.yaml`: optional always-running BusyBox for debugging (enabled via `.Values.debug.enabled`).
-- `ingress.yaml`: a single file emitting both Ingress objects (Kong and Studio), with `ingressClassName: nginx` and no TLS blocks
+- `ingress.yaml`: emits both Ingress objects (Kong and Studio) with `ingressClassName: nginx` and no TLS blocks.

-The Deployment mounts hostPath volumes for the relevant containers and:
-- Mounts the appropriate path(s) from `global.hostPath.root`
-- Includes the EBS check initContainer
-- Note: `wait-for-db` is not used in the current single-Pod model (containers share a network namespace and start together).
-The helper remains available if you later split services into separate Pods.
+Legacy compatibility:
+- The previous monolithic `deployment.yaml` and consolidated `service.yaml` are retained only for reference and can be guarded behind `.Values.legacy.monolithic.enabled` (disabled by default) or removed.

 ## Probes (defaults to be refined during implementation)